miklevin/MikeLev.in/_posts/2023-05-03-long-tail-seo-is-dead-e-e-a-t-a-walrus.md

 The actual Alice book leaves it ambiguous whether the Carpenter eats oysters.
-Walt definitely thinks the proletariat class (working class craftspeople) will always and necessarily be screwed over by the bourgeoisie (orating, self-important ruling class).
+Walt definitely thinks the proletariat class (working class craftspeople) will always and necessarily be screwed over by the aristocracy (orating, self-important ruling class).
 Projecting there much, Walt?
 You haven't read Alice until you get this subtle distinction regarding the Carpenter.
 Identifying with the Carpenter such as I do (I ***love*** oysters), this is of